A Lưới district: Culture

-There are many ways to get to A Luoi such as local bus at South Bus Station but it's a really local bus and not good one.
+There are many ways to get to A Luoi such as local bus at South Bus Station.

 Beside you can also rent a private car to explore Bú Tí for one or two days.
 You can connect to Hue city or Hoian Town as well.
 It could be the best chance to take photos of the minority people on a Vietnam Photo tour.